leecyrille/Arduino-ProNano-4-Player-Xinput-System/README.md

+I have a STM32F1 solution for 4 player xinput under development, which will hopefully replace this system.
+I would not recomend using this scheme as is anymore.

 # Arduino-4-Player-Xinput-System
 A system that uses 5 Arduino Pro Nano to put 4 player arcade controls in order.
 Also provides admin buttons with keyboard output.